codice/forgerock-commons/samples/mobile/android/openam-apps/trunk/readMe.txt

 In this model, the Presenter is able to perform some tasks on the response provided by the  Client before informing the UI to update.

-**The Client can either be made simple and passive (as in the current version) where all error-checking and validation of the response is the responsibility of the appropriate app's Presenter, but would be better smarter - that is, with the ability to look at responses and mark those which have failed as being in a fail state, so the presenter does not have to interrogate the returned objects itself.**

 This system uses ActionTypes to determine which request has been performed.
 The ActionType interface is defined within [android_commons], and is used and extended by both [android_oauth2] and [android_auth] projects.
 These ActionTypes are used by the Listener and Relay system to inform the respective implementing classes.

 - [android_auth]